popphp/docs/user_guide/databases.rst

 in the class will be `pop_my_custom_table`.

 Once you've created and configured your table classes, you can then use the API to interface with them.
-At some point early in the beginning stages of your application's life cycle, you will need to set the database adapter for the table classes to use.
+At some point in the beginning stages of your application's life cycle, you will need to set the database adapter for the table classes to use.
 You can do that like this:

 .. code-block:: php